KUAT-TV: Subchannels

 The stations' signals carry the same multiplex of subchannels:

 When KUAT and KUAS first began digital broadcasting, they did not carry all the same subchannels.
-Initially, four subchannels were broadcast during the day and then closed down to allow the transmission of one high-definition channel.
+Initially, four subchannels were broadcast during the day and then closed down at night to allow the transmission of one high-definition channel.

 With the dropping of PBS Kids in 2005, KUAT programmed its own children's channel, KUAT Kids.
 On 6.3, V-me started broadcasting on November 30, 2007, while .1 and .2 were PBS in high and standard definition.
 On December 1, 2011, the station's affiliation with Create was dropped for an independent lifestyle channel branded Ready TV.

 On October 11, 2016, AZPM began broadcasting the same subchannels from both transmitters.
 V-me moved to cable only from 6.2, making way for PBS Kids from the Mount Bigelow transmitter, while the UA Channel became an online-only service.
-ReadyTV and World programming would share the same channel .3 and while PBS Kids would be on .2.
-In 2017, the third subchannel was changed again, this time to a new complementary service known as PBS 6 Plus.
+ReadyTV and World programming would share the same channel .3, while PBS Kids would be on .2.
+In 2017, the third subchannel was changed again, this time to a new complementary service known as PBS 6 Plus, featuring re-airs of PBS and local programs and thematic program blocks.

 Analog-to-digital transition

 While Arizona Public Media had intended to shut off the analog signals of both KUAT-TV and KUAS-TV on June 12, 2009, the national digital transition date, KUAT-TV was removed from analog service 10 weeks earlier than expected on March 31 due to damage to the analog equipment on Mount Bigelow.
 The stations' digital signals remained on their pre-transition UHF channels 30 and 28, respectively, using virtual channels 6 and 27.
-The KUAS-TV transmitter was used as part of the SAFER Act to broadcast transition information announcements.
+The KUAS-TV transmitter was used as part of the SAFER Act to broadcast transition information announcements until July 12.